 MA and PhD Students: I am always recruiting MA or PhD students through the Department of Political Studies.
 I encourage you to speak with me about our program by booking a Zoom appointment with me over email.
 Our application deadline is generally in mid-to-late January for a September start.
 You can find more information on our Departmental website.
 If you reach out to me by December, I am happy to give feedback on a project proposal for Queen's.

 Postdoctoral Fellows: I am happy to speak with students interested in applying for SSHRC Postdoctoral Fellowships with me.
-Queen’s also has two institutional postdoctoral fellowships specifically tied to Canadian politics/democracy: the Skelton-Clark and Buchanan Postdoctoral Fellowships.
-I am always happy to speak with potential postdoctoral applicants for either the Skelton-Clark or Buchanan Postdoctoral Fellowships.
+Queen’s also has three institutional postdoctoral fellowships: the Skelton-Clark and Buchanan, and Peacock Postdoctoral Fellowships.
+I am always happy to speak with potential postdoctoral applicants for the Skelton-Clark or Buchanan Postdoctoral Fellowships, which focus on Canadian politics and democracy, respectively.
+I am happy to speak to Peacock applicants when the listed field relates to Gender & Politics.

 I’m primarily familiar with Canada and the United States as cases.
-I generally do not supervise research on other countries unless the topic is very closely related to my areas of expertise.
+I generally do not supervise research on other countries unless the topic is very closely related to my ongoing research of expertise.